Vectorworks/developer-scripting/Function Reference/Functions/RectangleN.md

 # RectangleN

 ## Description
-Creates and returns a handle to a new rectangle object with the specified bounds.
+Creates a new rectangle object with the specified bounds.

 ```pascal
 PROCEDURE RectangleN(